-Windows, external doors and joinery
+Windows, external doors and joinery Repair category: 2 Notes: Some expose external joinery timbers (doors, windows and facings) are affected by rot/timber decay.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.
+Replacement windows have been installed, we would advise that the vendors be approached to confirm compliance or otherwise with current building and if applicable planning regulations.

+External decorations

 Repair category: 2

-Notes: Small cracks and localised wear and tear was noted to the timber and uPVC external doors.

-Corrosion was noted to the metal windows.

-Replacement/double glazed windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
-Defective seals can lead to condensation between the panes which can sometimes only be obvious during certain weather conditions.
-It is therefore likely that maintenance repairs will be required as part of an on-going maintenance programme.
-Our valuation does assume that the installation of the windows does comply with the necessary regulations at the time of installation.

-External decorations

-Repair category:

-Notes: Not applicable.
+Notes: The property would benefit from external redecoration following repairs to defective joinery timbers.